taydamann/python_summer2020/README.md

 8. SQL and Database
 9. Complexity, Recursion, and Sorting

-2020 Course material is an updated version of previous iterations of this course.

 ### Previous Instructors:
-Ryden Buttler (2019), Erin Rossiter (2018),  Michele Torres (2017), David Carlson (2016), and Betül Demirkaya (2015)
+Ryden Buttler (2019), Erin Rossiter (2018),  Michele Torres (2017), David Carlson (2016), and Betül Demirkaya (2015), and Matt Dickenson (2014)

-### First Instructor:
+### Course Materials:
-Matt Dickenson
+Course materials created by Matt Dickeson.
+Changes over the years made by each instructor, including myself.
+Due to the Coronavirus pandemic, the 2020 iteration was designed to be taught online.
+Prior versions of this course can all be found on GitHub.